comographer/auto_pivot_py_2021_04/README.md

 - Finished filtering and adding origin to Korea.
 - Will try doing both China and Indonesia tomorrow.
 - Current changed plan is to filter & add origin to all three files, combine them giving new row of titles.

+_20210422_

+- added indonesia.py & china.py the filters respective xlsx files.
+- implemented column rename to each country function. (need to look how to do this in single go)
+- added order_status variable which combines all three filters & renamed DFs.
+- tomorrow : change multiple values in Customer and Pattern Column.